 Drive through the electric gated entrance and you are away from the hustle and bustle of this enchanting village.

-Park alongside the property and enter via a short staircase into the beautiful living area, where your eyes are immediately drawn to the stunning balcony and the amazing views it offers, ideal for alfresco dining whatever the time of day!
+Park alongside the property and enter via a short staircase into the beautiful living area, with wood burner, where your eyes are immediately drawn to the stunning balcony and the amazing views it offers, ideal for alfresco dining whatever the time of day!

 Also on the first floor, within the living area, are the sitting and the dining areas and a well-equipped kitchen.